zestjosh/compass/README.md

 ## Learn How to Use Compass

 Compass is designed to be a boilerplate for your own custom WordPress themes.
-For more information about how to install and use Compass, visit the [Compass Wiki](https://github.com/FlagshipWP/compass/wiki) and our [community forum](http://community.flagshipwp.com/category/compass).
-If you find any bugs, issues, or have questions please open an issue or create a post on the forum.
+For more information about how to [install](https://github.com/FlagshipWP/compass/wiki/Installing-Compass) and use Compass, visit the [Compass Wiki](https://github.com/FlagshipWP/compass/wiki) and our [community forum](http://community.flagshipwp.com/category/compass).
+If you find any bugs, issues, or have questions please open an issue or create a thread on the forum.
 Thanks for giving Compass a look!
 We can't wait to see what you build with it.

 ## Contributing